benpartington/canvas_editor/README.md

 00000
 00000

+S - Shows the contents of the current canvas

-X - exits the program
+X - Terminate the session